Administrative divisions of China: Ambiguity of the word "city" in China

 The Chinese word "市" (shì) is usually loosely translated into English as "city".
 However, it has several different meanings due to the complexity of the administrative divisions used in China.
 Despite being urban or having urban centers, the SARs are almost never referred to as "Hong Kong City"/"Macau City" in contemporary Chinese and thus are not covered by the description below.
+Urban settlements are better known as Towns (镇, zhèn) but if they grow in size, they get upgraded to a City (市) meaning they can control the surrounding land directly and its name will now be referred as a District (市区, shì qū).

 By its political level, when a "city" is referred to, it can be a: